 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file, the patent term is 20 years from the earliest date of filing a non-provisional patent application.
 In the United States, the term of a patent covering an FDA-approved drug may be eligible for a patent term extension under the Hatch-Waxman Act as compensation for the loss of patent term during the FDA regulatory review process.
 The period of extension may be up to five years beyond the expiration of the patent, but cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval.
 Only one patent among those eligible for an extension may be extended, and a given patent may only be extended once.
-Similar provisions are available in Europe and in certain other jurisdictions to extend the term of a patent term extensions.
+Similar provisions are available in Europe and in certain other jurisdictions to extend the term of a patent that covers an approved drug.
+It is possible that issued U.S. patents covering each of our product candidates may be entitled to patent term extensions.
 If our product candidates receive FDA approval, we intend to apply for patent term extensions, if available, to extend the term of patents that cover the approved product candidates.
 We also intend to seek patent term extensions in any jurisdictions where they are available, however, there is no guarantee that the applicable authorities, including the FDA, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.

 In addition to patent protection, we also rely on know-how and trade secret protection for our proprietary information that is not amenable to, or that we do not consider appropriate for, patent protection, to develop and maintain our proprietary position.
 However, trade secrets can be difficult to protect.
 Although we take steps to protect our proprietary information, including restricting access to our premises and our confidential information, as well as entering into agreements with our employees, consultants, advisors and potential collaborators, third parties may independently develop the same or similar proprietary information or may otherwise gain access to our proprietary information.
 As a result, we may be unable to meaningfully protect our know-how, trade secrets, and other proprietary information.
-In addition, we plan to rely on regulatory protection based on orphan drug exclusivities, "Government Regulation" data exclusivities, and market exclusivities.
-See for additional information.
+In addition, we plan to rely on regulatory protection based on orphan drug exclusivities, data exclusivities, and market exclusivities.
+See "Government Regulation" for additional information.